KateMacdonald/GUI-docs/HTML/getting-started/installing.md

 	<div class="col-sm-7 col-sm-offset-2">
-		<h3 class="body-font">The head</h3>
+		<h3 class="body-font">2.
+The head</h3>
 		<p>
-			The head element includes encoding and viewport tags as well as the grunticon scripts.
+			The head element includes encoding, viewport tags as well as the grunticon scripts.
 The second script is to remove the no-js class and replace it with the js class to make sure javascript is running.
 It is included as vanilla js in the head to avoid FOUT.
-			The stylsheet of all styles should be included before the IE8 scripts so that those can parse them and hence help IE understand them.
+			All stylesheets should be included before the IE8 scripts, this will allow them to be parsed and help IE understand them.
 		</p>
 	</div>